pvarshh/tennis-prediction/README.md

 ## Final Model

-In this final step, a robust predictive model is developed to forecast the outcome of tennis matches.
+In this final step, a more robust predictive model is developed to forecast the outcome of tennis matches.
 The procedure involves several key stages, detailed clearly below:

 **Feature Engineering**

-Before training the model, the data undergoes significant feature engineering, which enhances predictive accuracy:
+Before training the model, the data undergoes significant feature engineering, which did end up enhancing predictive accuracy:
 - **Differences in Player Statistics:**
     - Three critical new features are created:
         - `age_diff`: The difference in age between the two players.